Building Your B2B Startup’s Core Values for Success

 Building Brand Values for Success: Marketing Envy’s 4 Step Guide

-As an agency, the first thing we do as part of the project kickoff with startups is a ‘messaging session.’
-This is the most important marketing activity for any startup.
+As a marketing agency, the first thing we do as part of the project kickoff with startups is a ‘messaging session.’
+This is the most important activity in startup marketing.
 The main focus of messaging is to decide on the company’s ‘mission and position’ - how they perceive themselves, what they are here to do and how they want their potential customers to perceive them.

 All too often, this is the first time that Founders have taken the time to stop and think about their values and purpose.
 Positioning defines your brand’s personality, but to decide the overall values of the brand, you need to define the purpose of your product itself.